Qinaty/POA-spiders/README.md

 `BaseURLManager.parse()` receives the page count of a particular catalog and returns document urls on that catalog page.

-`BaseSpider.parse()` receives the document url and returns useful content on that page.
+`BaseSpider.parse()` receives a document url and returns useful content on that page.

 ## TODO list